-For the unitary symplectic integral, we end up with exactly the same expression as for the odd special orthogonal groups: the sum over the Weyl group in each case gives the same result, and although the form of $\Pi$ differs slightly, this only causes factors of $2^{2N}$ to appear on both sides of (\ref{eqn:hc}), which cancel each other so that the right-hand side matches that of (\ref{eqn:hc_so2n+1}).
+Thus for the unitary symplectic integral, we end up with exactly the same expression as for the odd special orthogonal groups: the sum over the Weyl group in each case gives the same result, and although $\Delta_\gog$ differs from the $B_N$ case by a factor of $2^{2N}$, these factors cancel from either side of (\ref{eqn:hc_uspn}), so that the right-hand side matches that of (\ref{eqn:hc_so2n+1}).

-\section{Integrals over arbitrary compact groups}
+\subsection{Integrals over arbitrary compact groups}

-In this section, we show a generalization of Theorem \ref{thm:hc} that holds for integrals over arbitrary compact real Lie groups that may be neither semisimple nor connected.
-This result provides a general justification for using (\ref{eqn:hc}) to evaluate integrals over groups like $U(N)$ and $O(N)$ that don't actually satisfy the assumptions of Theorem \ref{thm:hc}.
-The generalization is not difficult to prove using the classification of compact real Lie groups, but to my knowledge it has not previously appeared in the literature.
-Our main tool will be the following theorem.\footnotemark
+In this section, we show how Theorem \ref{thm:hc} can be used to compute integrals over arbitrary compact Lie groups that may be neither semisimple nor connected, such as $\U(N)$ and $\O(N)$.
+As a special case, this calculation justifies the derivation of the HCIZ integral (\ref{eqn:hciz}) from (\ref{eqn:hc}).
+The proof makes use of the classification of compact Lie groups, as stated in the following theorem.\footnotemark

-\begin{theorem} Every compact, connected real Lie group is of the form $(K \times T)/Z$, where $K$ is connected, compact, and semisimple, $T = (S^1)^m$ is a torus, and $Z$ is a finite subgroup of the center of $K \times T$ satisfying $Z \cap T = \{\mathrm{id}_{K\times T}\}$. \end{theorem}
+\begin{theorem} Every compact, connected real Lie group is of the form \mbox{$(K \times H)/Z$}, where $K$ is connected, compact, and semisimple, $H \cong (S^1)^d$ is a torus, and $Z$ is a finite subgroup of the center of $K \times H$ satisfying $Z \cap H = \{\mathrm{id}_{K\times H}\}$. \end{theorem}